 Churchcare – The Church Buildings Council provides advice on a variety of aspects of making changes, from funding, extending use and physical changes www.churchcare.co.uk/churches

-New work in historic places of worship – Historic England guidance note on a range of alterations to churches and best practice examples – https://historicengland.org.uk/images-books/publications/new-work-in-historic-places-of-worship/
+Making changes to your place of worship – Historic England guidance on a range of alterations to churches and best practice examples – https://historicengland.org.uk/advice/caring-for-heritage/places-of-worship/making-changes-to-your-place-of-worship/